Colleges That Change Lives: Current list of CTCL schools

-The current CTCL list contains all of the colleges and universities above, except for Marlboro College, which closed in 2020, Birmingham–Southern College, which closed in 2024, and New College of Florida.
-It also places both branches of St. John's College under one listing.
-In addition, it restored a few schools that were included in earlier editions of the book: The Evergreen State College, Hampshire College, and Antioch College, which were all included in the 1996, 2000, and 2006 editions, and Bard College, which was in the 1996 edition.
-In 2024, CTCL added two colleges that were not a part of the original books, DePauw University and Oberlin College and Conservatory.
+The current CTCL list contains most, but not all, of the colleges from the 2013 edition, and places both branches of St. John's College under one listing.
+In addition, it restored The Evergreen State College and Antioch College which were included in earlier editions of the book, and Bard College, which was in the 1996 edition.

+CTCL has also added colleges that were not included in the original books: DePauw University and Oberlin College and Conservatory in 2024, and University of Redlands in 2025.